Community Benefits

 Pipelines benefit communities by providing fuel, jobs and tens of millions of dollars in tax revenue.

 Natural gas and oil pipeline development has far-reaching benefits across the entire U.S. economy.
-Between 2013 and 2016, pipeline infrastructure supported nearly 1.2 million direct, indirect and induced jobs, including nearly 400,000 direct jobs.
+Between 2013 and 2016, pipeline infrastructure supported nearly 1.2 million direct, indirect and induced jobs and provided nearly 400,000 direct jobs in pipeline construction, operations, and maintenance in 2019.
 Indirect jobs may include pipeline support services like welding and steel manufacturing.
-Overall, the natural gas and oil industry supports over 10 million U.S. jobs.
+Overall, the natural gas and oil industry supports 11.3 million full- and part-time jobs, accounting for nearly 6% of the total US employment in 2019.

 For example, a single major pipeline construction project can generate over 42,000 jobs paying over $2 billion in salaries for workers and their families.
 Good-paying construction, manufacturing, transportation, and refining jobs are all dependent on pipelines.
 Pipeline jobs can support a middle-class income or higher, provide healthcare and give families the ability to save for the future.